Hacksuimer/hacksuimer_contract/README.md

     - Judges vote on projects with transparency, secured by zkLogin for privacy.
     - Comments and feedback system to provide constructive insights.
 - **Community Voting:**
-    - General users participate in voting rounds using SUI, USDC, or USDT.
+    - General users participate in voting rounds using SUI.

 ### 4. AI-Powered Event Promotion